dashhive/DashPhrase.js/README.md

 ### DashPhrase.CATMONIC

-A secondary Passphrase Mnemonic for documentation, examples, testing, etc. \
+A secondary Recovery Phrase Mnemonic for documentation, examples, testing, etc.
+\
 (use when you need something that appears more random)

 ```text